keefeere/keefeere.me/content/blog/hugo_to_nas.md

 1) Purchase a domain and point it to your NAS IP.
 2) Use **Let's Encrypt** for an SSL certificate in **Control Panel > Security > Certificate**.
-3) Apply the certificate to WebStation.
+3) Apply the certificate to Web Station.

 ### Automating SSL Renewal with `acme.sh`